AndrewChildre/code-every-day/log.md

 ---------------------------------------------------------------------------------------------------------------------------------

 Day 52 June 6, 2021
-Today's Progress: Review Mongo DB.
+Today's Progress:  Finish review Mongo DB, started review of mongoose.
 Thoughts: Took yesterday off to reset a little.
 The next couple weeks will be focused on backend stacks, and code challenges.

 --------------------------------------------------------------------------------------------------------------------------